-You might think that using an designed and styled mail template with visual elements is a good idea.
-But we don’t recommend doing so in your personal emails, and here’s why.
+You might think that using an designed and styled mail template with visual is a good idea.
+But we don’t recommend doing so in your personal emails, and here’s why:

 First of all, it takes away the personal touch if your email body looks like a promotional / too styled.
 People react differently to styled emails, versus personal.
 And you want to make sure your message looks like a professional email on all accounts.
 As a recipient opens a message and finds it filled with sophisticated graphical elements, they refuse to consider it friendly.

 However, an HTML email has one huge benefit.
 You can include hyperlinks, also to the pictures in it.
 For instance, the social media icons mentioned before.

 A professional email signatures can help to combine both the straightforwardness and the eye candy.

 6. Do use a professional email signature

 You want to make your emails friendly and simple while promoting content and social media accounts.
 A professional email signature is what you need in this regard.